garrettseepersad/blog-academic/content/home/experience.md

 weight = 40  # Order that this section will appear.

 title = "Experiences"
-subtitle = "In the world of GNSS"
+subtitle = "in the world of GNSS"

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format